Facebook CEO Zuckerberg donates $500 million for health, education

 The 28-year old co-founder of the world's largest online social network said in a Facebook post on Tuesday that he would work with the Silicon Valley Community Foundation to "look for areas in education and health to focus on."

-Zuckerberg, whose stake in vested Facebook shares is worth roughly $11 billion, announced plans in 2010 to give a $100 million gift to the beleaguered public schools of Newark, New Jersey.
+Zuckerberg, whose stake in vested Facebook shares is worth roughly $11 billion (6 billion pounds), announced plans in 2010 to give a $100 million (61 million pounds) gift to the beleaguered public schools of Newark, New Jersey.

 The gifts are part of Zuckerberg's involvement in The Giving Pledge.
 Launched by Microsoft founder Bill Gates and investor Warren Buffett in 2010, the group asks U.S. billionaires to give away at least half their wealth during their lifetime or after their death and to publicly state their intention with a letter explaining their decision.